NVIDIA/NeMo-Skills/docs/releases/openmathreasoning/training.md

     ++sft.max_num_epochs=100
 ```

-Note that while we set batch size to be 256, the *real* batch size is about 4 times bigger as there are approximately
-4 examples packed together in each element of the packed data.

 For other models change the above parameters according to this table.
 Don't forget to re-pack the data when changing CP!